syntasso/workshop/enhancing-a-promise/README.md

 ### The steps:
 1. Get a base Promise
 1. Change it so that _the user who wants an instance_ knows they need to include their `costCentre` name when they make their request to the platform
-1. Change is so that _the worker cluster_ that creates the instance has the right stuff and does the right thing with `costCentre`
+1. Change it so that _the worker cluster_ that creates the instance has the right stuff and does the right thing with `costCentre`
 1. Change it so that _the pipeline_ knows how to add the user's `costCentre` to the request for the instance
 1. Install the modified Promise on your platform
 1. Check it works: make a request to your platform for a Postgres instance